KartoffelToby/better_thermostat/README.md

 [![Active installations - 12](https://badge.t-haber.de/badge/better_thermostat?kill_cache=1)](https://github.com/KartoffelToby/better_thermostat/)
 # Better THERMOSTAT for Zigbee2MQTT

+## DEPRECATION NOTICE: ai_thermostat will be now better_thermostat, please make sure you install the new integration and switch the platform name in your config to better thermostat

+### Core features:

+*Talke to me!
+What makes the better_thermostat better?*

+- simplifies your TRVs modes
+- makes your TRVs full compatible to Google Home
+- adds a window open detection with an external open/close sensor
+- adds a summer shutdown with a weather entity or outdoor temperature sensor
+- adds "better" room temperature based calibration with an external room termperature sensor, because it works moste of the time not good on the TRV.
+- adds a scheduler for valve maintanance to prevent the valve to get stucked or noisy

 This integration brings some smartness to your TRV Zigbee2MQTT setup.

 What does it?
 Basically, it combines an external temperature sensor, window/door Sensors, and a weather-Entity, so your TRV is calibrated with the temperature from the external sensor and turned off if some window is open.
 It also turns off the thermostat if a configured outside temperature is reached for two days in a row, so if it's outside warm enough you didn't need useless heating in your rooms.